zachoines/Advantage-Actor-Critic/README.md

 # AC2 AI Model
-AI model utilizing the Proximal Policy Optimization algorithm in the common Actor Critic style network strategy.
+AI model utilizing the Advantage Actor Critic strategy.
 This branch in particular utilizes the atari 128 byte ram environments from OpenAI.
+Orgional research paper is [here](https://arxiv.org/abs/1602.01783).

 ### Installation
 Should be able to get working with pip package manager.
 Simply type "pip install -r requirements.txt"